 Colonoscopy: Is it worth the risk?

-Each year over 14 million healthy Americans are getting screened for colon cancer.
-Of these, according to the report “Complications of Colonoscopy in an Integrated Health Care Delivery System” by the Annals of Internal Medicine, an estimated 70,000 (0.5%) are killed or injured by colonoscopy-related complications.
+Each year over 14 million Americans are getting screened for colon cancer.
+Of these, according to the report “Complications of Colonoscopy in an Integrated Health Care Delivery System” by the Annals of Internal Medicine, an estimated 70,000 (0.5%) may be killed or injured by colonoscopy-related complications [link].
 This figure is higher than the total number of annual deaths from colon cancer itself, 22% higher.

 The number of casualties above doesn't include deferred complications from colon prep and general anesthesia, such as kidney failure, stroke, heart attack, pulmonary embolism, pneumonia, intestinal obstruction, and numerous others.
 Nor does it include the increased risk of all other cancers from radiation exposure caused by virtual colonoscopies.
 Thus, if you are close to or past 50, and have been considering screening colonoscopy, the next 9 minutes may save your life and prevent other cancers: